 Volunteer With Little Flower

-Volunteers are the lifeblood of Little Flower – whether serving on our board to provide leadership and direction while helping to financially sustain the organization or helping out in the office or serving as a mentor to provide a special one-on-one relationship with a child in need.
+Volunteers are the lifeblood of Little Flower – whether serving on our board of directors to provide leadership and direction while helping to financially sustain the organization or helping in the office or serving as a mentor to provide a special one-on-one relationship for a child with special needs.

 Our volunteers make significant contributions of their time, talent and resources, enabling us to better serve the children and families to whom we dedicate our work.
 Your efforts are not only needed but greatly appreciated!

 We offer a variety of ways to get involved:

 Little Flower is always looking for talented individuals and encouraging them to share their skills and gifts to benefit those we serve.
-Love photography or like to write — perhaps you could volunteer to help out with our newsletter?
-Want to share your love of drawing with someone — perhaps a mural at one of our homes for individuals with developmental disabilities?
+Love photography?
+Want to share your love of drawing — perhaps a mural at one of our homes for individuals with developmental disabilities?
 Whatever your talent (photography, printing, writing, graphic design, mural/wall art, knitting, etc.) sharing it makes it that much more special.